-This Hearty Paprika Soup with Carrot and Zucchini is a real family favourite.
-This soup is robust and satisfying enough to serve as a main meal with gloriously thick chunks of bread or equally well placed when served as a appetiser, dressed up with a few tasty garnishes.
+This smoky vegetable soup with Carrot and courgette (zucchini) is a real family favourite.
+It is robust and satisfying enough to serve as a main meal with gloriously thick chunks of bread or equally well placed when served as an appetiser, dressed up with a few tasty garnishes.
 It has a deep, smoky paprika flavour and comes loaded with plenty of vegetables.

 It was strangely humid around me yesterday, but today I definitely detected a whiff of autumn in the atmosphere.
 In fact, newsflash: I was vaguely cold today, for just a few moments.
 I’ve not been chilly in England for quite some time.

 As is often the case with favourite recipes, they just evolve over time.
-Yes, you guessed it, this Paprika Soup with Carrots & Zucchini is one such recipe.
+Yes, you guessed it, this smoky vegetable soup with Carrots & courgettes (zucchini) is one such recipe.
 I’ve been ladling it out for years, but I never bothered to write down the list of ingredients for it until recently.
 And that is why this established favourite is only just taking the star turn on LittleSugarSnaps.

-As with most soups, this Paprika Soup with Carrot and Zucchini is very easy to prepare:
+As with most soups, this hearty carrot and zucchini soup is very easy to prepare: